High Contrast Mode:

 In general terms, a substrate is the base material on which another material is applied.
 Hence, in the realm of printing, the Substrate refers to the paper, cardstock, or other printable material to which ink, clear top coats, embossed designs, or similar enhancements are applied.

 Commercial printers use a wide variety of substrates.
-Which one is to chosen for a particular print job is largely determined by the functional and aesthetical requirements of the project.
+Which one is chosen for a particular print job is largely determined by the functional and aesthetical requirements of the project.
 That said, the most common substrates used by commercial printers are as follows…

 A man looking over a large printed sheet